catranio/IpsCMakeModules/README.md

 `HEADERS` - Sets the list of headers.\
 `SOURCES` - Sets the list of sources.\
 `DESTINATION` - Prefix path headers after install.\
 `DEPENDS` - Sets the list of library.
 If "-l" is specified, the prefix will be truncated and the library will be passed directly.
 It is possible to pass linker options by specifying them after "-Wl,".
-The full path to the library can be specified.
+The full path to the library can be specified. \
+`IS_PEDANTIC_ERROR` - Use strict error checking mode.

 For `HEADERS` and `SOURCES` You can specify directories with end `/` or `/*` and then they will be bypassed recursively.